{user_name}

 Integration of tawk.to chat

 On our website we use the live chat service tawk.to, a service of tawk.to Inc. (187 East Warm Springs Rd, SB298, Las Vegas, Nevada 89119, USA).
-When the chat widget is loaded, data such as IP address, browser type, operating system, date/time of access and, where applicable, location data and cookies are automatically transmitted to tawk.to.
-The processing is carried out on the basis of Art.
+When the chat widget is loaded, data such as IP address, browser type, operating system, date/time of access and, if applicable, location data and cookies are automatically transmitted to tawk.to.
+Processing is based on Art.
 6(1)(f) GDPR (legitimate interest in direct user communication).
-As tawk.to sets cookies, your consent given for this purpose is required and can be revoked at any time via our cookie banner.
-Data transfer to the USA takes place with tawk.to's participation in the EU-U.S. Data Privacy Framework, the UK Extension to the EU-U.S. DPF and the Swiss-U.S. DPF.
-Further information can be found in tawk.to's privacy policy at https://www.tawk.to/privacy-policy/.
-You have the rights under the GDPR (access, rectification, deletion, restriction of processing, data portability, objection).
+Because tawk.to sets cookies, your consent for this is required and can be withdrawn at any time via our cookie banner.
+Data are transferred to the USA; tawk.to participates in the EU-U.S. Data Privacy Framework, the UK Extension to the EU-U.S. DPF and the Swiss-U.S. DPF.
+More information can be found in tawk.to’s privacy policy at https://www.tawk.to/privacy-policy/.
+You have the rights provided for in the GDPR (access, rectification, deletion, restriction of processing, data portability, objection).

 Integration of Google Fonts

-We use fonts ("Google Web Fonts") from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland on our website to improve readability and the consistent appearance of our pages.
-The font files are only loaded after you have expressly consented to the corresponding category ("Fonts/External Media") via our consent banner.
-Only after your consent does your browser establish a connection to the domains fonts.googleapis.com and fonts.gstatic.com; in the process, your IP address and certain technical information (e.g. browser type, operating system and referrer URL) are transmitted to Google in the USA.
-The legal basis for this data processing is your voluntary consent in accordance with Art.
-6(1)(a) GDPR, which is provided solely for the stated purpose.
-You can withdraw your consent at any time with effect for the future by clicking "Change settings" in the cookie banner or deleting the corresponding cookies in your browser.
-Details on the storage duration and scope of the data processed by Google can be found in Google's privacy policy at https://policies.google.com/privacy.
-For further information about your rights and general notes on data protection, please refer to the other sections of this privacy policy.
+We use fonts ("Google Web Fonts") from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland on our website to improve readability and a consistent appearance of our pages.
+The font files are only loaded after you have expressly consented to the relevant category ("Fonts/External Media") via our consent banner.
+Only after your consent does your browser connect to the domains fonts.googleapis.com and fonts.gstatic.com; your IP address and certain technical information (e.g. browser type, operating system and referrer URL) are transmitted to Google in the USA.
+The legal basis for this data processing is your voluntary consent pursuant to Art.
+6(1)(a) GDPR, given solely for the stated purpose.
+You can withdraw your consent at any time with effect for the future by clicking "Change settings" in the cookie banner or by deleting the corresponding cookies in your browser.
+Details on the retention period and scope of the data processed by Google can be found in Google’s privacy policy at https://policies.google.com/privacy.
+For more information about your rights and general privacy information, please refer to the other sections of this privacy policy.

 Integration of Google Analytics (GA4)

-On the basis of your consent (Art.
-6(1)(a) GDPR) we use the web analysis tool Google Analytics version 4.
-The service provider is Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; for Europe, Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland acts.
-The purpose of the processing is to statistically analyze user behavior on our website, measure reach and continuously optimize our content.
+We use the web analytics tool Google Analytics version 4 based on your consent (Art.
+6(1)(a) GDPR).
+The service provider is Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; for Europe Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland acts on its behalf.
+The purpose of processing is to statistically evaluate user behavior on our website, measure reach and continuously optimize our content.

-For this purpose, Google Analytics stores, among other things, device and browser information, pseudonymized user IDs, pages visited, dwell time, click paths, coarse location data, and events defined by us (e.g. scroll depth or video plays).
-The IP address is shortened (so-called IP anonymization) before any further processing within the EU or EEA so that no unique personal reference remains.
+For this purpose, Google Analytics stores, among other things, device and browser information, pseudonymized user IDs, pages visited, dwell time, click paths, coarse location data and events defined by us (e.g. scroll depth or video views).
+The IP address is truncated (so-called IP anonymization) before any further processing within the EU or EEA so that it can no longer be attributed to a specific person.

 The collected information may be transferred to and processed on Google servers in the USA.
-Google bases these transfers on the EU Standard Contractual Clauses; in addition, there is a data processing agreement with Google pursuant to Art.
+Google bases these transfers on the EU standard contractual clauses; additionally, there is a data processing agreement with Google pursuant to Art.
 28 GDPR.
-By default, user and event data are stored for 14 months and then automatically deleted or anonymized; deviating retention periods are documented by us in the Google Analytics interface.
+By default, user and event data are stored for 14 months and then automatically deleted or anonymized; different retention periods are documented by us in the Google Analytics interface.

-You can withdraw your consent at any time with effect for the future by disabling the “Statistics” category in our cookie banner.
-Google also offers a browser add-on to disable Google Analytics https://tools.google.com/dlpage/gaoptout.
-The lawfulness of processing carried out up to the time of withdrawal remains unaffected.
+You can withdraw your consent at any time with effect for the future by disabling the "Statistics" category in our cookie banner.
+In addition, Google offers a browser add-on to deactivate Google Analytics at https://tools.google.com/dlpage/gaoptout.
+The lawfulness of processing carried out until revocation remains unaffected.

-If personal data about you are processed, you are a data subject within the meaning of the GDPR and the following rights are available to you against the controller:
+If personal data about you are processed, you are a data subject within the meaning of the GDPR and you have the following rights vis-à-vis the controller:

 1. Right of access